- Operating Standards

-- After 5:00 pm weekdays, and on weekends-Visitors may also park in Lot A (the flat lot adjacent to the Rec Center), or continue to park in the Visitor parking or other levels of the Mill St. Deck.
+- After 5:00 pm weekdays, or all day on weekends-Visitors may also park in Lot A (the flat lot adjacent to the Rec Center), or continue to park in the Visitor parking or other levels of the Mill St. Deck.

 Because exercise is a stress placed on the body, certain precautions should be considered.
 Participants are encouraged to get a physical exam prior to engaging in vigorous exercise.
 Users who are over age 40 and/or have any ailment or special condition(s), which may increase risk of heart disease, are strongly encouraged to consult a physician prior to engaging in exercise.

 Inherently, many recreational sports activities present the possibility of injury.
 Participation in programs is voluntary; individuals assume responsibility for their own safety and health.
 All individuals who intend to participate in vigorous activities should, for their own protection, have a physical examination to determine if they are able to participate.
 Medical insurance, which would cover expenses incurred by an injury, is strongly recommended.

 Must present a valid picture ID that includes birthdate.
 In the event of an emergency, we must ensure that all guests are safe.
 Without picture ID, we can’t identify you!

 Members and UM-Flint Students

 Must present valid M-Card ID.
 Keys may not be left at the front counter as identification or for safe keeping.

 Forgotten ID/Lost M-Card